stefanmalanik/two-party-emergence/readme.md

 - stubbornness-charisma
 - triadic-closure

+The report can also be found under `report.pdf`

 # How to Run
-Both projects have a notebook.py which can be opened using Jupyter Notebook with the extension JupyText
+Both projects have a `notebook.py` which can be opened using Jupyter Notebook with the extension JupyText